Sermon - Ordinary Sunday 19, Year C RCL Resources Index | DBHome |

 Being ready for service today -- fear and hope

-Last week I spoke of the atomic bomb and we remembered the end of the war in the Pacific.
+At this time of the year, near the 6th of August, it is good to remember the destruction of Hiroshima by the atomic bomb.
 There have been many who have seen in nuclear weapons the kind of fiery end which the world could have under the judgement of God.
 It has at times been the favourite theme of small religious cults, sometimes expecting that they will be the only ones to be saved.
 Some have made prophecies about the end of the world, faithfully waiting on a hilltop, to be caught up into the air to meet their Lord as he comes with a destroying angel to wipe out all the rest.
-Indeed there has been a great deal of prophecy of a less exclusive and sometimes quite secular kind, about the likely end of the world with nuclear war.
+Indeed there has been a great deal of prophecy of a less exclusive and sometimes quite secular kind, about the likely end of the world in ohne way or another.

 Jesus warned his disciples not to be carried away by such talk: [Mark 13:6, Matthew 24:6]